grantcurell/grantcurell.github.io/docs/Setup IDPA/README.md

 1. Set up 12 continuous IP addresses in DNS plus idrac.
 They must be in the same subnet. idrac can be separate
 2. TODO Register the 13 IP addresses in DNS with forward and reverse lookup entries for each address.
 Ensure that the router for the 13 IP addresses can be pinged.
-   1. Cannot use _ in the hostname
+      1.Cannot use _ in the hostname
-   2. Addresses should cover the following:
+      2.Addresses should cover the following:

 ![](2021-01-15-08-19-22.png)